fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/authenticate.md

 ### Merchant API URL

-**We will ask you to provide your "Merchant API URL"**.
+**Fast will ask you to provide your "Merchant API URL"**.
 This URL should look something like: `https://api.your-store.com`.

-This is the base URL we will use for sending API requests for the defined APIs that need to be implemented as part of this integration.
+This is the base URL Fast will use to send API requests for the APIs that need to be implemented as part of the integration.

 > For example, if you have used `https://api.your-store.com` as your Merchant URL then when we call the defined `fast/v1/create` API we will send the request as `https://api.your-store.com/fast/v1/create`

 ### API Access Token

-**We will generate an API Access Token during onboarding**.
+**Fast will generate an API Access Token during Seller onboarding**.
 You can view this token via the Fast UI once, so be sure to copy and store this in a safe place where you normally store your credentials (e.g. AWS Secret Store).
 This API Token will be used to authenticate your calls to Fast.

 ### App ID